digitalEICH/back-end-developer-challenge/README.md

 1. Push your code to a **public GitHub repository**.
 2. Deploy your code and provide a live demo.
-2. Share the repository link in your application.
+3. Share the repository link in your application.
-3. Ensure your code is **well-structured, clean, and documented**.
+4. Ensure your code is **well-structured, clean, and documented**.

 ## 🎖️ Bonus Points

-- **Deploy the project** on Vercel and Railway (or any cloud service)
+- **Deploy the project** on Vercel and Railway (or any cloud service).
 - **Make the UI fun & engaging!** Add animations, avatars, and micro-interactions.
 - **Implement pagination** for users list.
 - **Write unit tests** using Jest.